 "Lepus have assisted Workham and our partners on a variety of projects.
 The team have always been proactive and responsive to our needs and provided practical advice and solutions both in urban and rural development environments."

-"Lepus Consulting have been assisting APS in the preparation of a large number of Neighbourhood Plans providing expert advice and evidence in relation to Screening Opinions, Scoping Reports and Strategic Environmental Assessments.
+"Lepus have been assisting APS in the preparation of a large number of Neighbourhood Plans providing expert advice and evidence in relation to Screening Opinions, Scoping Reports and Strategic Environmental Assessments.

 In an increasingly complex area of Neighbourhood Planning which is vulnerable to challenge, the support Lepus provides is both reassuring and comforting for communities."